Healthy Homes Assessment Timberlea

 What We Do

-As building inspectors we deal with all the components of expert home examinations.
-We are here to make sure that you make the correct decision when buying your next home.
+As building inspectors, we handle all issues of expert house inspects.
+We’re here to make sure that you make the best choice when it comes to buying your next home.

-With our systemised approach to your inspection of your home and the latest in technology for software which includes digital photos in your reports, you are able to actually see any issues that could be found.
-Through our comprehensive report, it’s no wonder we receive so many referrals from clients our service to family and acquaintances.
+With our systemised approach to inspecting your property and the latest software technology including digital photos imbedded into your document, you are able to actually see any problems that might be discovered.
+With our detailed report, it’s no wonder that we receive so many referrals from clients our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports